recolic/microsoft-intune-archlinux/README.md

 ## FAQ and debug

-If your edge browser is not allowing you to login, check the following logs:
+You should be able to log into Edge browser without password.
+If Edge is not happy, check the following logs:

 1. Any error message in `journalctl --user -u microsoft-identity-broker.service`?
 2. Any error message in `sudo journalctl -u microsoft-identity-device-broker.service`?